 The NKCES shall provide transportation to the school of origin for homeless children at the request of the parent or guardian (or in the case of an unaccompanied youth, the liaison) if the child continues to live within the area served by the NKCES in which the school of origin is located.
 If the child locates to a District other than that of his/her school of origin, the districts shall work together to apportion transportation to and from the school of origin and associated costs.
 If the districts are unable to reach agreement, responsibility and costs for transportation shall be shared equally.

-The NKCES shall designate an appropriate staff person to serve as liaison to homeless children and youth.
+The NKCES shall designate an appropriate staff person to serve as liaison to homeless children and unaccompanied youth.
 In addition to coordination of McKinney-Vento implementation in the NKCES, the liaison is responsible for:

 “Outreach” to other entities and agencies so that homeless students are identified;